airbnb/epoxy/README.md

 }
 ```

 A good pattern is to create a base class that all view holders in your app can extend.
-Your base class can use (ButterKnife)[https://github.com/JakeWharton/butterknife] to bind its view so that subclasses don't need to.
+Your base class can use [ButterKnife](https://github.com/JakeWharton/butterknife) to bind its view so that subclasses don't explicitly need to.

-It terms of our example here that might look like this:
+It terms of our example from above this might look like:

 ```java
 public abstract class BaseEpoxyHolder extends EpoxyHolder {